|Person Describing Archive|

 |Audio playback setup (opens in Flash player, on new blank screen, etc.)|

-The file plays in Flash Player 10, in the same screen above the text.
+The file plays in Flash Player 10 or higher, in the same screen above the text.

 |Mobile access (i.e. accessible on smart phones, tablets, etc.)|

-Browsing is good on this site, as there are several categories and venues to explore, search and find related clips.
+Browsing is good on this site, as there are several categories and venues to explore, search and find related clips, stories, or soldiers on the Battalion Roll.

 |Discovery features (pre-made playlists; dynamic lists: lists of recent additions, featured items, related items, etc).|